ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-area-series/index.md

 ## Single Area Series

 To create a simple area chart we need to use series type `'area'`.
-We also have to provide the `xKey` and at least one `yKey`.
+We also have to provide the `xKey` and `yKey` properties.
 A minimal `'area'` series config would therefore look like this:

 ```js
 series: [{